 It is important to establish priorities before an emergency to ensure the relocated staff can complete the mission-essential functions.
 All Relocation Team members shall ensure mission-essential functions can continue or resume as rapidly and efficiently as possible during an emergency relocation.
 Any task not deemed mission-essential will be deferred until additional personnel and resources become available.

-In the event of an emergency, the following primary functions are considered mission-essential for OEL:
+In the event of an emergency, the following primary functions are considered mission-essential for DEL:

 Administration of Early Learning services at the local level